mayamalkiewicz/box-model-positioning/README.md

 # box-model-positioning

-The quick exercise to practice basics of box-model, positioning and display in CSS.
+The quick exercise to practice basics of box-model, positioning, display and typography rules in CSS.